Pulikali: Modern

 Usually, men and children perform this art form.
 For the first time, 3 women among a 51-member team participated in the Pulikali at Thrissur in 2016.

 Due to COVID-19 and lockdown restrictions, many Onam celebrations were put off.
-Under the initiative of Ayyanthole Desham Pulikkali Samithy, Pulikali was live-streamed on their Facebook page.
+Under the initiative of the Ayyanthole Desham Pulikali Samithy, Pulikali was live-streamed on their Facebook page.
 About 17 people took part in the dance virtually from various locations.

 Preparations

-A striking feature of this folk art is the colorful appearance of the performers.
+A striking feature of this folk art is the colourful appearance of the performers.
 A particular combination of tempera powder and varnish or enamel is used to make the paint.
-First of all, the dancers remove the hair from the body, and then, the base coat of paint is applied to them.
+First of all, the dancers remove the hair from their bodies, and then, the base coat of paint is applied.
 It takes two to three hours for the coating to dry.
 After that, the second coat of paint is applied with an enhanced design.
 This entire procedure takes at least five to seven hours.
 A large number of artists gather to apply paint on the tigers.
 It is a meticulous process and often starts in the wee hours of the morning.
-By afternoon the Pulikkali groups or 'sangams' as they are called, from all four corners of Thrissur move in a procession, dancing, bouncing and shaking their bellies to the beat of the drums through the streets to the Swaraj Round, Thrissur situated in the heart of the city through Palace Road, Karunakaran Nambiar Road, Shornur Road, A R Menon Road, and MG Road.
+By afternoon the Pulikali groups or 'sangams' as they are called, from all four corners of Thrissur move in a procession, dancing, bouncing and shaking their bellies to the beat of the drums through the streets to the Swaraj Round, Thrissur situated in the heart of the city through Palace Road, Karunakaran Nambiar Road, Shornur Road, A R Menon Road, and MG Road.

 Scenes such as the tiger preying on an animal, and a tiger being hunted by a game-hunter are enacted beautifully in between.
-Thousands of spectators line the streets enjoying the dance, cheering the dancers some of them even trying to join in.
+Thousands of spectators line the streets, enjoying the dance and cheering the dancers.
+Some of them even try to join in.

 The groups assemble at Naduvilal in the Swaraj Round, Thrissur in front of the Vadakkunnathan Temple and offer a coconut each to the deity of the Ganapati shrine (Naduvilal Ganapati Kovil) here, before going on a procession around the ground.
 The procession also includes floats from each village.
 The different troupes vie with each other to make the best floats as well as the best-dressed tigers.